Clearwater, Seeley Lake & Pacific Railway Company

 1.5 Switches - Switches on the Clearwater Pacific must be left in their designated normal position when not in use.
 The normal position is defined as the route that best preserves main-track continuity and operational readiness unless otherwise specified.
 On the modeled railroad, the Main Track (T2) must be restored to its normal alignment when switching is completed unless an active job requires otherwise.
 This practice ensures predictable conditions for subsequent movements and reduces the likelihood of self-inflicted conflicts.

 A crew member must be on the ground to throw a switch.
 Switches must not be operated from moving equipment or assumed to be properly lined without visual confirmation.
 Crews are responsible for verifying switch position before making any movement over a switch and for restoring switches to their normal position once clear.
 Certain switches on the Clearwater Pacific are designated as controlled and are intentionally secured in a non-mainline orientation.
-These include the Blue Star Rail Park Lead and the House Lead (T3) at Edmonds Landing.
-These switches are normally lined for the diverging route and secured with locking devices.
+These include the East Spur and the House Lead (T3) at Edmonds Landing.
+These switches are normally lined for the diverging route.
 Their controlled status reflects the need to protect high-activity industrial leads and shop trackage from unintended movement and must be respected at all times.

 1.5.1 Dismounting - When it is reasonable for the brakeman to already be on the ground or in close proximity to a switch, the locomotive need not stop for a dismount prior to throwing the switch.
 This allowance applies during active switching operations where visibility is clear, and the brakeman has safe access to the switch stand.
 Reasonableness is determined by the crew’s ability to safely reach, operate, and clear the switch without creating additional hazard.

-1.5.2 Locks - When a switch is equipped with a lock, the lock must be unlocked before the switch is thrown and relocked after the switch is properly positioned.
-No movement may be made over a locked switch until the lock has been removed and the switch confirmed lined for the intended route.
-Once the movement is complete and the equipment is clear, the switch must be returned to its designated position and relocked.
+1.5.2 Derails - When a track is protected by a derail, the derail must be placed in the derailing position before the track is considered protected.
+No movement may be made past a derail until it has been properly removed or aligned for movement and the track confirmed clear for the intended route.
+Once the movement is complete and equipment is clear, the derail must be returned to the derailing position.

-Locked switches on the Clearwater Pacific function as physical protection and, in designated locations, serve as blue-flag equivalents.
-No movement may be made past a locked switch protecting the Blue Star Rail Park Lead, the House Lead (T3), or other protected tracks until the lock has been properly removed by the crew member who applied it and protection has been verbally released.
+Derails on the Clearwater Pacific function as physical protection and, in designated locations, serve as blue-flag equivalents.
+No movement may be made past a derail protecting the East Spur Lead or the Engine House Lead until the derail has been properly removed by the crew member who applied it and protection has been verbally released.
+Responsibility for the placement and removal of derails rests with the crew member performing the protected work.

 1.5.3 Clearance Point Indicators - On the Clearwater Pacific, clearance points on sidings and industrial tracks may be identified by a painted tie or other physical marker placed adjacent to the rail.
 These markers indicate the maximum safe standing position for equipment to remain clear of adjacent tracks, turnouts, or fouling points.
 When a clearance point indicator is present, equipment must not be left beyond the marked point unless specifically required by an active movement or switching plan.
 Cars left short of the indicator are considered clear; cars left beyond it are assumed to foul adjacent track.